-Nowadays, Car Dash Camera videos are getting very popular in YouTube and other video sharing platforms.
+Nowadays, Car Dash Camera videos are getting very popular on YouTube and other video sharing platforms.
 This is a Car Dash Camera Optional buying guide for those who are shopping around for a new car dash camera.
 For those who landed on this page, please refer to the main Dash Cam features we already discussed in an article Car Dash Camera Buying Guide – 7 Things You Should Know.

-Please consider this as a secondary buying guide for dash Camera, and most of these features described in this buying guide are optional and not mandatory.
-There is no need to spend money for these features and invest carefully.
+However, for those who are interested to read about the additional features offered by Dash Cameras in the current market, this is a must-have buying guide to refer to.
+Most of these features described in this buying guide are optional and not mandatory.
+There is no need to spend money on these features and invest carefully.
+Please consider this as a secondary optional buying guide for a dash camera.

-Dash Camera Battery in Hot Climate
+Dashcam Battery in Hot Climate

 The Dash Cameras in the consumer market is rated with a maximum working temperature of 60°C/140°F. Dash Camera is supposed to expose sunlight and may raise the internal Car temperature more than 100F.
-There are two choices for Dash Cams with high working temperature.
+There are two choices for Dashcams with high working temperature.

-Dashcam with Lithium Iron Phosphate Battery:
+Lithium Iron Phosphate Battery:

 Lithium Iron Phosphate Batteries are safer than Lithium batteries in a high-temperature environment.LiPo batteries are more reliable, robust and less chance for explosion or fire compare to Li battery.
 The downside is LiPo has a short life due to continues expose to heat.

-Dashcam with Capacitor Power Supply:
+Capacitor Power Supply:

 There are a few Dash Cams (labeled with C suffix) are coming with Capacitor instead of Battery.
 Capacitors can condition and backup the power for a short time.
 These types of Dash Cams are only good where you have an uninterrupted power supply and high-temperature places that cause battery explosion.